wp-plugins/nextgen-facebook/readme.txt

 	* Added a NgfbHead::get_post_info() method to get basic information about the Post from the meta tag array.

 == Upgrade Notice ==

+= 7.7.1.2 =

+Removed the existing 'itemtype' language attribute before adding our own, moved the is_bbpress() test to each filter for bbPress v2.5.4 (Pro version).

 = 7.7.1.1 =